clearlydefined/operations/overview.md

 Let's start off by taking a closer look at the **clearlydefined-dev** resource group.

-## Clearly Defined Dev Resource Group
+## ClearlyDefined Dev Resource Group

 ### Overview